rsalunga29/security-notes/Offensive Security/Web Application Security/Vulnerabilities & Attacks/Cross-Site Scripting/Content Security Policy/Introduction.md

-Also known as CSP, is a web security mechanism that aims to mitigate XSS and some other attacks.
+Content Security Policy, also known a  CSP, is a web security mechanism that aims to mitigate XSS and some other attacks.
 The CSP works by restricting the resources that a page can load and whether a page can be framed by other pages.
 For example, the CSP can be used to restrict loading external scripts or allowing inline scripts to be executed.

 To enable CSP, a response needs to include the header `Content-Security-Policy` containing the policy value which itself consists of one or more directives, separated by semicolons.
 For example:
 ```http